jundalisay/superb/content/en/social/economics/end-of-capitalism.md

 ---
-title: "The End of Capitalism"
+title: "The End of Capitalism (and Marxism)"
-heading: "How Points-banking will put an end to Capitalism"
+heading: "How Points-banking can end stagflation and trade wars for good"
 date: 2022-08-01
 image: "/photos/regicide.jpg"
 description: "Here we explain how Points-banking puts an end to commercial (tradeable) equity and, subsequently, Capitalism"